iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part I, Introduction.md

 \end{aligned}
 $$

-We summarize some of the key points for lemmas in the Appendix:
+We summarize some key points for lemmas in the Appendix:
-1. Lemma A.7 shows us the Proximal Gradient Inequality that incorperates an inexact evaluation of the proximal point method, together with the error bound on the Moreau Envelope.
+1. Lemma A.7 shows us the Proximal Gradient Inequality that incorporates an inexact evaluation of the proximal point method, together with the error bound on the Moreau Envelope.
-2. Theorem A.6 shows the Nesterov's estimating sequence only incorperates the inexact proximal point iterates.
+2. Theorem A.6 shows the Nesterov's estimating sequence only incorporates the inexact proximal point iterates.
 3. A.8 Shows how the canonical form of the Nesterov's estimating sequence with the inexact proximal point evaluations.
-4. A.9 Evaluates the consequence of inexact evaluation of proximal point method on the convergence reate implied by the Nesterov's estimating sequence frameworks.
+4. A.9 Evaluates the consequence of inexact evaluation of proximal point method on the convergence rate implied by the Nesterov's estimating sequence frameworks.

 #### **Lemma A.7 | Controlling the Error on the Nesterov's Lower Estimating Sequence**